GeorgeRudolf/GBSCSI2/README.md

 # Changelog/Errata:
 1. PDN redesigned on Hybrid V1.0 boards to provide better ground return paths.
 V1.0b implements the change and is the first publicly available variant in this repository.

-2. v1.0b Hybrid and v1.0 RP2040 boards have the wrong pad deleted for keying pin - should be 17 instead of 21.
+2. v1.0b Hybrid and v1.0 RP2040 boards have the wrong pad deleted for keying pin on 2.5" header - should be 17 instead of 21.
 Patch: Do not install/cut pin 17.
 Change: Connector rekeyed.